blakegarretson/essentials/main.md

 ## Video Editing

-- [Shotcut](https://www.shotcut.org/) is a capable multi-track editor with a nice interface.
+- [Openshot](https://www.openshot.org/): is a capable multi-track editor with a nice interface that is fairly intuitive compared to other apps in this space.
 If I don’t need anything special, this is the first place I reach.
+Feature-wise, it seems like it falls right between Shotcut and kdevlive, but I have run into weird bugs that can be annoying.
+Having said that, one feature I especially enjoy is the captioning support which includes some nice appearance customization.
+I initially started using Openshot because iMovie was so limited in video formats and aspect ratios, and I quickly discovered Openshot is more capable in a dozen other ways as well.
+I don't even bother with iMovie anymore.

-- [kdenlive](https://kdenlive.org/): If you do need something special like key-framing, it’s great to have kdenlive in the toolbox.
-Shotcut has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.
+- [kdenlive](https://kdenlive.org/): If you do need something special that Openshot can't handle, it’s great to have kdenlive in the toolbox.
+Openshot has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.

 ### Also check out:

 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/): This is a professional package, but they have a free version that’s very impressive.
-It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the opensource tools above get my vote.
+It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the opensource tools get my vote.

-- [Openshot](https://www.openshot.org/): I’m listing this to remind myself to keep an eye on its development.
-Feature-wise, it seems like it falls right between Shotcut and kdevlive, but it feels pretty buggy yet.
-Having said that, it might scratch your itch, and it’s worth checking out along with the others.
+- [Shotcut](https://www.shotcut.org/) should at least be on your radar, and perhaps you find it to your liking more than Openshot, but it's limited functionality (especially subtitles/captioning) and steeper learning curve make it hard to recommend over the other options.

 ## Animation